Axel-Jacobsen/huffman/README.md

 The time to compress and decompress are both much too long (on my 2015 Macbook Pro, ~60s to compress enwik8, ~600s to decompress!).
 Look for optimizations in the decompress method first.

+## Improvements

+- The write table is not being compressed as much as it should be.
+It is currently saving the zeros and ones in the write table as their utf-8 codes (e.g. 0x30, 0x31) instead of as bytes of zeros and ones.
+- Decompression is much slower than compression; most likely because we have to go through the compressed file bit by bit to find characters in the tree.
+Must think of ways to get around this.